 Ants fly and appear in swarms for much the same reason that termites do.
 They are getting ready to reach out and start a new colony.
 They fly in order to find a good place to start a colony and to look for suitable mates.

 Much of the time flying ants will emerge and set out on their swarming flights after a heavy rain, but they can also come out at other times.
 This often means rainy seasons see the highest number of flying ants, but because ants fly to create new colonies, they can swarm at any time of the year.

 Carpenter ants and pharaoh ants are just two species of ant that have flying ants in their colonies.
 Although carpenter ants can chew through wood and create property damage, generally speaking flying ants are not dangerous.
 They are not more likely to bite and they are not poisonous.
-They are, however, annoying and a swarm of flying ants does not look good and can lead to a full on ant infestation around your home.
+They are, however, annoying and a swarm of flying ants can lead to a full-on ant infestation around your home.

 Don't try dealing with flying ants on your own.
 Contact Ehrlich Pest Control today and discuss getting rid of flying ants today.